romanhemens/romanhemens/README.md

 ## 📌 Favorite Projects

 - 📈 **BizInsAIght:** Analyzing and visualizing financial data with AI-powered insights in an intuitive dashboard.
-- 🏫 **Mini-RAG Research assistant:**: Answering questions about uploaded research paper.
+- 🏫 **Mini-RAG Research assistant:** Answering questions about uploaded research paper.

 ---
 ## 🏅 Highlights